mariusmg/csharpcodingguidelines/readme.md

 ## C# coding guideline

-This succint coding guideline should help you write cleaner and more expressive C# code.
+This coding guideline aims to help you write cleaner and more expressive C# code.
 It's my own (and i really emphasis own here) perspective on what makes code better and easier to read.
 However, the most important thing about coding guidelines is that you should have one.
 Even if you work alone and not part of a team, you should strive to make your code uniform and respect some coding guidelines.

 1. Generic advices